Discovering Subgroups with Exceptional Survival Characteristics: Additional Results

 \subsection{Real-World Data}

 In Table \ref{tab:subgroup_sizes}, we present the average subgroup sizes discovered by each method across datasets in our real-world experiments.
 We can see that \ourmethod consistently discovers much smaller subgroups than all baselines.
 This is expected since \ourmethod directly optimizes for subgroup size via the size penalty $\gamma$.
 In contrast, the baselines do not have a direct mechanism for controlling subgroup size, leading to larger subgroups.
+For TRACE, the subgroup size for \ourmethod changed from 1878.0 to 470.0 after adjusting $\gamma$.

+In Table \ref{tab:rule_lengths}, we see that \ourmethod and \FIBERS result in rules with a median length of $\geq 3$ conditions.
+In contrast, each of \RK and \EDS results in a median rule length of one.
+We highlight the rule length of \ourmethod on the TRACE dataset because since the gamma values we tried for all datasets were too high for this dataset, the rule length is 0.0.
+We try other gamma values and report the rule length after adjustment to be 3.0.

+In Table \ref{tab:runtimes}, we see that \ourmethod completes between 9 seconds and a little under 9 minutes with a median runtime of 18.6 seconds.
+We see that \RK is the fastest with a median of 2 seconds, while \EDS is the second fastest with a median of 8 seconds but with some extremely slow runs. \ourmethod comes in third with one quite slow run (9 minutes). \FIBERS is the slowest with a median of about a minute, however, it consistently takes around a minute to complete for all datasets.
+Nevertheless, \ourmethod requires little/competitive time when applied to benchmark real-world datasets.